-A student must be admitted into the University of Missouri systems with a declared academic major.
-The student must have an overall GPA requirement of a 2.5 to apply for the minor.
+A student must be admitted to the University of Missouri with a declared academic major.
+The student must have an overall GPA requirement of a 2.5 to apply for and earn the minor.
 The student must have satisfactory completion (as defined by a grade in the C range or above) of:

 - Microeconomics and